 So many little things that ease our lives we just take for granted, while others have to fight and suffer for them.
 We want to believe we are good people.
 We genuinely care about those who lack the basics for a decent living.
 Do we?
 Maybe we would be less wasteful if we really cared.

 The palace had an underground water supply and filtration system as large as a cathedral.
 Initially it had a storage capacity of 80,000 tons.
 Later on, it was enlarged to accommodate 100,000 tons of water.
 The water in the Basilica Cistern was brought from 19km away through aqueducts.

 That much water would put a lot of pressure on the walls of any recipient.
 Yerebatan Sarnici (The Sunken Cistern), also known as Yerebatan Sarayi (The Sunken Palace) is surrounded by a 4 meters thick wall and insulated with waterproof mortar.
 The impressive weight is supported by 336 marble columns bound by cross-shaped vaults and an arched roof.

 The construction is not so big on the outside, but if you look close to the tramway station, you’ll notice a small stone building with a door, in front of which there would be an impressive line of tourists: there it is, the entrance to Yerebatan Sarayi, The Sunken Palace.

 I have a piece of advice for those of you who want to see the cistern: be there in the morning.
 The opening time is 9:00.
-If you can get there 20-30 minutes before, that would be great, otherwise you might have to wait several rounds to get inside.
+If you could get there 20-30 minutes before nine, that would be great, otherwise you might have to wait several rounds to get inside.
 Access is permitted in groups only, meaning that you can go by yourself, but you’ll visit together with a big group of tourists.

 And next time your water tap leaks or you let it run while daydreaming, think about how many people had to work to bring that water to your place.
+Think about Yerebatan Sarnici!